Calibrating Uncertainty for Zero-Shot Adversarial CLIP: Dirichlet Reformulation of CLIP

 \begin{corollary}[General form and invariances] For arbitrary $\tau^\prime>0, s=\tau/\tau^\prime>0$, $p^{\mathrm{Dir}}(x)=\operatorname{softmax}\big(s\,\ell(x)\big).$ Hence

 while the entropy of the distribution can be smoothly tuned by $s$: larger $s$ yields sharper predictions, smaller $s$ yields flatter ones. \end{corollary}

 \begin{remark}[Connection to uniformity–tolerance in contrastive learning] In contrastive learning, the temperature regulates the separation strength among negatives.
 A \emph{smaller} softmax temperature (larger $s$) encourages \emph{uniformity} on the hypersphere by enforcing stronger separation, while a \emph{larger} temperature (smaller $s$) increases \emph{tolerance} to near-semantic neighbors~\citep{wang2020understanding,wang2021understanding}.
-We set $\tau^\prime=0.07$, yielding $s<1$ and thus softer predictions that increase tolerance to semantically related negatives.
-Our choice also matches the canonical temperature used in MoCo~\citep{he2020momentum} and other contrastive frameworks~\citep{radford2021learning,jia2021scaling}, which has been widely validated for stable and well-separated representations, with sensitivity analysis in Appendix~\ref{re:sec-tauprime}.
-Such a setting preserves CLIP’s intrinsic semantic structure and is particularly beneficial for adversarial fine-tuning, where calibrated tolerance improves zero-shot robustness without harming the model’s original generalization ability.
-Proof is deferred to Appendix~\ref{app-cor:scale}. \end{remark}
+We set $\tau^\prime=0.07$, a canonical temperature in contrastive learning~\citep{he2020momentum,radford2021learning,jia2021scaling}.
+As shown in Appendix~\ref{app-cor:scale}, this implies $s<1$ and thus softer predictions with increased tolerance to semantically related negatives.
+Sensitivity analysis over $\tau^\prime$ is reported in Appendix~\ref{re:sec-tauprime}.
+This choice maintains the relative similarity structure induced by CLIP and is used throughout our adversarial fine-tuning experiments to control the tolerance level. \end{remark}

-This reformulation establishes a principled mapping from CLIP logits to Dirichlet evidence, serving several important implications.
-First, it naturally admits provides \emph{closed-form uncertainty decomposition} (Section~\ref{sec:edl-define}), enabling direct and decoupled quantification of aleatoric and epistemic components without auxiliary sampling.
-Second, it offers \emph{principled calibration}, since the calibration coefficient adjusts confidence sharpness without altering prediction accuracy, allowing a controllable trade-off between uniformity and tolerance.
-Finally, it ensures \emph{semantic fidelity}.
-The reformulation not only recovers CLIP’s predictive rule in the exact equivalence case but also supports optimization over a Dirichlet distribution that preserves relative geometry and absolute evidence strength.
-These properties lay the foundation for the adversarial fine-tuning objectives introduced in the next section.
+\textbf{Implications of the reformulation.} This reformulation establishes a principled mapping from CLIP logits to Dirichlet evidence.
+Specifically, it enables: (i) \textbf{closed-form uncertainty decomposition} into AU/EU without sampling (Section~\ref{sec:edl-define}); (ii) \textbf{principled calibration} via $\tau^\prime$, which adjusts predictive sharpness while preserving the argmax (Corollary~\ref{cor:scale}) and thus exposes a controllable uniformity--tolerance trade-off; and (iii) \textbf{semantic fidelity}, recovering CLIP’s predictive rule in the exact-equivalence case (Lemma~\ref{lemma:equiv-tau}) while retaining both relative geometry and absolute evidence strength.